-For example, on this project a high strength woven geotextile acts as a mattress for the breakwater.
+For example, on the Poplar Island Expansion project, high strength geotextiles acts as a mattress for the breakwater.
 The geotextile absorbs the load of the rip rap and stabilizes the structure on the soft sand.
 The strength of the fabric prevents shifting that would compromise the foundation.

 At the same time, the fabric allows water to flow through the tiny pores in the geotextile which protects the system from hydrostatic pressure.
 Geotextiles specified for use on breakwater systems have a specific Apparent Opening Size (AOS).
 The AOS determines the size of the fine that would be able to pass through the opening.
 You want some fines to pass through the geotextile but too many particles could compromise the geotextile’s function.